AlexEidt/Directory-Grapher/README.md

 `data` | `False` | If `True`, show number of sub-directories and files in each folder, as well as the memory use of each directory and file.
 If `False` display none of this information.
 `show_files` | `True` | If `True` show all files in each directory.
 If `False`, show no files.
 `show_hidden` | `False` | If `True` include hidden directories (those starting with `__` or `.`) and their contents in the visualization.
 If `False`, do not show any hidden directories.
 `max_depth` | `-1` | If this value is negative or `0`, the entire directory structure will be visualized.
 Otherwise, the directory depth will stop at a the value passed in by the user.
 I.e, if the user passes in `1` as the `max_depth`, then the visualization will only show the immediate files and folders inside of the root folder and none of the subfolders.
-This is useful for large directories with many levels of subfolders that would be incomprehensibly small on a visualization.
-In such a case, limiting the directory depth will make visuals much cleaner and easier to look at.
 `ranksep` | `None` | Distance between "layers" of directories in inches.
 `file_type` | `'svg'` | File type to render graph as.
+Must be either `'svg'` or `'png'`.
 `render` | `True` | If `True` render graph using GraphViz, otherwise will use the `quickchart.io` API.
 Useful if you do not want to install the GraphViz binaries.

+## Quickchart

+The QuickChart.io GraphViz API documentation is here: https://quickchart.io/documentation/graphviz-api/.

+Quickchart may not work for larger graphs.
+It may also not be suitable to send your directory data over the internet either.

 ## Dependecies